-A portable app is a “lite” version of a software, which can be run without being installed on the host computer, and which doesn’t modify the computer’s configuration information.
+A portable app is a “lite” version of a software, which can run without being installed on the host computer.
+It also doesn’t modify the computer’s configuration information.
 In other words, you can run it, use it, and no-one will ever know you were there.

-Apart from being more flexible and secure when working on public computers, another good use for portable apps is to keep your number of installed apps to an absolute minimum.
+Apart from offering more flexibility and security when working on public computers, another good use for portable apps is to keep your number of installed apps to an absolute minimum.
 Installed programs take up space and can cause a computer to run slower, so the less you have installed the better.
-My personal policy is that I never install something if there is a portable version available.h2
+My personal policy is that I never install something if there is a portable version available.

 But which portable apps are the best?
 There are so many to choose from.
 What you need is for MakeUseOf to lead the way and show you which ones to look at first.
 Follow me.